balder-dev/balder/doc/source/tutorial_guide/01_develop_first_test.rst

 feature implementation conditions.
 Additionally, it validates that these devices are connected using the exact connections specified.

-You can read more about the mechanism of how Balder works in `this guide <Balder execution mechanism>`__.
-For details on how connections can be used to select specific variations, see `this guide <Connections>`__.
+You can read more about the mechanism of how Balder works in :ref:`this guide <Balder execution mechanism>`.
+For details on how connections can be used to select specific variations, see :ref:`this guide <Connections>`.

 Define the Setup
 ----------------